Notice of Vacancy

 Washington State University Pullman

 The main campus, founded in 1890, features world-class facilities for teaching, research, the arts, and Pacific-12 Conference athletics.
 The campus is located on more than 620 acres among the rolling hills of southeastern Washington in a geographic region known as the Palouse.
 Due to significant investments from the state as well as private and federal support, outstanding new campus facilities have been constructed and others upgraded significantly during the past decade.
 Major new facilities include the PACCAR Environmental Technology Building, the Paul G. Allen Center for Global Animal Health, the Biotechnology Life Sciences Facility, and the Veterinary and Biomedical Research Building.
 Recent construction of three residence halls, a championship-level golf course, and a major addition to Martin Stadium, as well as construction of a football operations building, provide important amenities for the university community and contribute to Pullman’s status as a destination campus.
-Enrollment at the Pullman campus totaled 20,043 students for fall semester 2015—a record number, about 30% of whom are multicultural and approximately 40% who are first-generation to college.
+Enrollment at the Pullman campus totaled 21,022 students for fall semester 2018—a record number, about 30% of whom are multicultural and approximately 40% who are first-generation to college.
 About 1,500 faculty, supported by 1,600 graduate assistants and 2,900 administrators and staff, work on the campus.
 For additional information about WSU, please visit: https://wsu.edu/about/facts/

 Pullman is a dynamic center of higher education, research, and culture located in a region called the Palouse.
 The region is home to two land grant universities, Washington State University and the University of Idaho located just eight miles to the east in Moscow, Idaho.
 Washington’s second-largest city, Spokane, is located 75 miles north of Pullman.
 Demographics Daily designated Pullman a “dreamtown,” reflecting the city’s exceptionally high quality of life.
 Bloomberg Businessweek named Pullman the “Best Places to Raise Your Kids” in Washington.
 The city also boasts one of the highest percentages of graduate degrees among U.S. micropolitan areas, and its public school system has been ranked among the top 100 in the country.
 Excellent outdoor recreation opportunities—including golfing, skiing, hiking, and boating—are just a short drive away.